Post at Angel Island |

 A small 5.8-acre rocky island located at the intersection of San Francisco, Marin, and Contra Costa Counties, about one-half mile south of the midpoint of the Richmond - San Rafael Bridge (I-580) between San Quentin and Richmond.
 Also known as Red Rock Island Military Reservation.
 A coastal defense battery was planned but never built.
 A light station was built on the southern end of the island in 1917.

-¤ ALSO: additional WWII fire-control stations were located at Frank Valley Military Reservation at Muir Beach Overlook (some dismantled by NPS); Hill 640 Military Reservation near Stinson State Beach (still remains); Bolinas Military Reservation (three still remain); and at Wildcat (Point Reyes NS) near Olema (gone).
-Also a two-gun 155mm battery (1942 - 1945) was located at Drake's Bay (Point Reyes National Seashore).
-A detached 40mm AA battery was located at Sausalito Point.
+¤ ALSO: additional WWII fire-control stations for the northern San Francisco coastal defenses were located at Frank Valley Military Reservation at Muir Beach Overlook (some dismantled by NPS); Hill 640 Military Reservation near Stinson State Beach (still remains); Bolinas Military Reservation near Bolinas Point (three still remain); and at Wildcat Military Reservation (Point Reyes National Seashore) about six miles southwest of Olema (gone).
+An SCR-682 radar station was located at the Point Reyes Lighthouse Station.
+A detached 40mm AA battery was located at Sausalito Point in Sausalito.

 Special thanks to Dan Sebby, for information from the California State Military Museum website.